 Lincoln Baptist Church already had a community support group, which mostly worked with the homeless and those in local hostels.
 It offered a meal once a week and an opportunity to talk.
 The church was in an excellent position, geographically.
 It also had a large number of volunteers and a heart for working with those living on the streets.

-Currently, there are 4 paid staff and around 10 volunteers.
-Breakfast runs from 8am until 9.30 am 5 days a week and guests are able to come inside until 1 o’clock.
-There are established links with the probation service and the police, the HHH (holistic health for the homeless), mental and physical health nurses, the city intervention team and the council rough sleeper team.
-Hot meals and clothes are provided and we are a ‘hub’ for rough sleepers, where support to get into housing, addiction and other services is provided.
+Currently, there are 5 paid staff offering support to get into housing, addiction and other services.
+There are established links with the probation service and the police, the HHH (holistic health for the homeless), mental and physical health nurses, We Are With You and the council rough sleeper team.

 Lincoln Homelessness Report